reinout/soliddjango/doc/source/part1/first_taste.rst

 language, which is good as Python code is often the better place to do things.
 Why?
-Embedding programming code within HTML tags is less clean and harder to read and more error-prone than programming code in an actual Python file. *a bit awkTODO for HH*
+Embedding programming code within HTML tags is less clean and harder to read and more error-prone than programming code in an actual Python file.

-*RR: condense to one or two sentences at the top of the sect1* Note that the Python view code is separate from the Python code in the database model layer.\ *what does separate mean?* The character of the Python code in each is often quite different.\ *rep?* The view code deals with lots of details like reacting to form parameters or different kinds of users.
+..
+TODO: condense to one or two sentences at the top of the sect1

+Note that the Python view code is separate from the Python code in the database model layer.
+The character of the Python code in each is often quite different.
+The view code deals with lots of details like reacting to form parameters or different kinds of users.
 View code can feel like a very active bird, flying to and fro.
-In contrast, model code often feels like a plow horse, plodding purposefully along.\ *why?* Django encourages us to separate these two different kinds of Python code.\ *how does it encourage it?*
+In contrast, model code often feels like a plow horse, plodding purposefully along.

-URLs: Dispatching The Browser Requests
+Django encourages us to separate these two different kinds of Python code.

+..
+TODO: how does it encourage it?

+URLs: dispatching the browser requests
 --------------------------------------

-*shouldn't this be the first subsection because it's the first think that happens?* Django's URL configuration files steer the whole process.
+..
+TODO: shouldn't this be the first subsection because it's the first think that happens?

+Django's URL configuration files steer the whole process.
 Web browsers send URLs to Django.
 Django looks up the request in its URL configuration file and dispatches it to the appropriate view or admin page.

-Sending different URLs to different views or admin pages is a separate, clearly defined task, so Django separates it out and keeps the URL handling out of the view code.\ *how? wouldn't this be better in the overview*
+Sending different URLs to different views or admin pages is a separate, clearly defined task, so Django separates it out and keeps the URL handling out of the view code.

-Settings: Configuring Django
+Settings: configuring Django
 ----------------------------

-*maybe this is better just in the overview too, and talk about the details when you start building something* Django can be configured in detail, which is done in a *settings file*.
+..
+TODO: maybe this is better just in the overview too, and talk about the details when you start building something.

+Django can be configured in detail, which is done in a *settings file*.
 Because Django promises rapid development, it has sensible defaults for most settings.
 However, you *need* to set which database to use.

 You can use the settings file to add configuration to your own Django applications.
 A settings file is just a Python file, so you are free to add